saramagdalinski/ESLint-Study/README.md

 ## 🔬 Reproduciblity Order

-To reproduce the comeplte dataset from scratch and the visualizations, run the scripts in this order
+To reproduce the comeplete dataset from scratch and the visualizations, run the scripts in this order

 1. `src/collect_repos.py`
 2. `src/calculate_strictness.py`